Welcome to the Moseley Osteopathy website.

 70-80% of people only need 2-3 treatments to get 70-80% better!

 In the cases when someone strains their back whilst gardening, twisting during ball games or lifting things ( awkwardly out of a car ) this is often the case.
-If someone gets a cricked neck by sleeping awkwardly or by looking upwards for too long whilst decorating this is often the case.
+If someone gets a cricked neck by sleeping awkwardly or by looking upwards for too long whilst decorating this is also often the case.
 The same with shoulder and hip strains.
-If someone is relatively healthy and it is a first time ( or 2nd or 3rd with many years inbetween episodes ) problem these generally fix quickly.
+If someone is relatively healthy and it is their first problem ( OR 2nd or 3rd problem with many years inbetween episodes ) these generally fix quickly.
 This is all the more likely IF the person can REST the affected area plus can take a short, intense dose of ANTI-INFLAMMATORIES.
 Remember, painkillers mask problems whilst A.Is can help heal the problem.
 Also, MEDICAL ACUPUNCTURE can be amazingly beneficial to a certain amount of people.

 People with a long term, chronic, repetitive problem who are very unfit ( very poor core / abdomenal tone ) OR have a job which continually irritates the problem area ( driving, lifting, operating tills or tools, mums and grand parents lifting babies and toddlers! ) can take more time to fix.
 BUT if advice is followed and sensible precautions taken the vast majority of problems can be eased greatly even if they cannot be cured.